giuliomattera/Cartpole-RL-agents-control-ros-bridge-for-simulink/README.md

 * bash file : for launching RL agent training with matlab brige.
 Note that is necessary to configurate the enviroment and agent!
 * model : store of all agents' models
 * checkpoints : store of weights during training.
 Usefull for fine tuning of controller.
+* benchmarks : folder in which you can found a jupyter notebook with test of agent hyperarameters in gym

 ## How launch
 Once ROS Noetic full desktop version is installed and your catkin_ws is created, you can download all files and put they in your src folder.